Sec-Mini-Projects/FlyOnAShellCode/README.md

 mso.dll,0x3333 <br>
 ....

 The second paramter is the last two bytes of the address to be whitelisted.
-This is a hacky solution to avoid ASLR issues, there is a way to solve this issue.
+This is a hacky solution to avoid ASLR issues, there is a better way to solve this issue.
 This option may be required if a program executes legitimate code from RWX memory.
 Add the library name and last two bytes of the address which calls into the RWX allocated memory.

 ##Compiling & Dependencies